gregg127/anton/docs/docs/03_flux_gitops.md

 ```

 !!! note
     DNS configuration was not mentioned in this chapter.
 Please remember that I use dynamic DNS and subdomain configuration set by my domain provider.
-This was description in the previous chapter.
+This was described in the previous chapter.

 ## Summary
 To summarize what I did while working on this chapter:

-* removed all previous YAML manifests
+* Removed all previous YAML manifests.
-* wiped my cluster and set it up again
+* Wiped my cluster and set it up again.
-* setup Flux and implemented GitOps
+* Set up Flux and implemented GitOps.
-* deployed podinfo as an example and testing application (replacement for nginx-unpriviliged)
+* Deployed podinfo as an example and testing application (replacement for nginx-unprivileged).
-* restored and migrated nginx-ingress
+* Restored and migrated nginx-ingress.
-* restored and migrated cert-manager
+* Restored and migrated cert-manager.
-* restored and refactored cert issuers manifest(s)
+* Restored and refactored cert issuers manifest(s).
-* restored ingress
+* Restored ingress.

-Now the repository looks much better and a huge amount of code from previous static YAMLs was removed.
+Now the repository looks much better, and a huge amount of code from previous static YAMLs was removed.

-After this directory structure with my cluster resources looks like this:
+After this, the directory structure with my cluster resources looks like this:
 ```
 tree cluster-resources
 ```